UBC-Geography/computing-resources/high-performance-computing/README.md

 You can only install packages from Alliance's maintained set of [Python wheels](https://docs.alliancecan.ca/wiki/Available_Python_wheels).
-To run JupyterLab with conda or external libraries held on PYPI, you'll need to run it using an Apptainer container as documented in the alternative approaches below.
+To run JupyterLab with conda or external libraries held on PYPI or CRAN, you'll need to run it using a pre-built Apptainer container as documented in the alternative approaches below.

 :::